Tele-treatment for substance use disorders

 - Review rules and regulations for prescribing controlled substances via telehealth.
 Make sure you follow the correct steps and are in compliance to prescribe suboxone or other drugs, which are commonly used to treat opioid dependence.
 Identify vendors and local sites for patient drug testing as needed.

 - Hire support staff.
 Some patients with substance use disorder may not have access to a phone or other basic tools.
-Support staff such as case managers can be vital in providing more hands-on help — calling in prescriptions and connecting patients to treatment centers and social services.
+Support staff such as case managers can be vital in providing more hands-on help such as calling in prescriptions and connecting patients to treatment centers and social services.

 - Focus on long-term, continued treatment.
 Get permission to continue follow-up contact with your patients.
 Schedule the next session before ending each telehealth appointment, if possible.

-- Reduces wait times — faster access to care and prescriptions when time is of the essence
+- Wait times are reduced, which means faster access to care and prescriptions when time is of the essence

-- Allows patients to attend residential or in-person treatment while continuing work with their regular therapist or provider
+- Patients can attend residential or in-person treatment while continuing work with their regular therapist or provider

-- Provides more insight into the patient’s condition by observing the patient’s home or where they live
+- Providers get more insight into the patient’s condition by observing the patient’s home or where they live

-- Supplements treatment plans by using apps and text messaging to provide immediate support to cope with low-grade cravings
+- Apps and text messaging can supplement treatment plans by providing immediate support to cope with low-grade cravings

 More information on telehealth for substance use disorders: